 The Transportation Element supports a complete, connected, and resilient multimodal transportation system.
 City staff incorporate Complete Streets best practices and consider all roadway users and all modes of travel as they scope project concepts, plan for alternative approaches, design the preferred solution, build the project, then maintain and operate the project.
+Staff should evaluate applicable Complete Streets policies in each biennium relative to the desired outcome for the complete streets network, and make adjustments accordingly.

-A Complete Streets network approach provides access for all modes along convenient alternate routes in situations where it is not possible, practical, or desirable to incorporate facilities for all modes on a particular street
+A Complete Streets network approach provides access for all modes along convenient alternate routes in situations where it is not possible, practical, or desirable to incorporate facilities for all modes on a particular street.